NachoColl/invoicing.services.sdk.dotNET/README.md

 You can check the API documentation at [docs.invoicing.services](http://docs.invoicing.services/).

+## Install

+To start using the SDK just install the nuget package.

+`PM > Install-Package invoicing.services.sdk.dotNET`

 ## How to use the .NET SDK

 To use the SDK you first need to register at [invoicing.services](https://invoicing.services/) and get your **API Key**.